 Sanctuary Lodge: Private Rehab Near Bedfordshire

 Hailed as the one of the UK’s most complete addiction treatment facility, Sanctuary Lodge is a UKAT centre based in Halstead.
 We combine specialist knowledge of addiction, with the best practitioners and counsellors who can help you get better.
-Our services include treatment for trauma, depression, anxiety, panic attacks, eating disorders, alcohol abuse and substance use disorder.
+We offer a number of treatment services for different addictions including alcohol and drugs.

 Our facility is located in Halstead, 73 miles away from Bedfordshire via the M11.
 Our sober transport facility conveys our patients to and from the facility.

 - Therapeutic environment – The environment plays a major role in helping you heal.
 Rehab centres provide a therapeutic, stable, safe, and relaxed environment that improves treatment outcome.
 This environment also eliminates the risk of relapse, because there are no triggers or temptations around you.